lovelinuxalot/traefik-livekit-srs/README.md

 - I have not run livekit and srs at the same time, because this can be CPU intensive when running two servers, So I stopped one and started the other to avoid any performance issues

 - Currently HTTPS proxy for SRS does not support with Traefik.
 This is actually a problem with Traefik, where regex is not optimal fore replace or redirect of urls.
 SRS recommeneded HTTPS proxy is NGINX.
 So for now only http urls work for SRS

+- I took the liberty to connect the postgres database for the GraphQL service.
+The Database URL to connect is found in the graphql service section in Docker compose file.